Overseas Income and the Spouse Visa Financial Requirement

 Next Steps

 Gather evidence of your overseas income well in advance.
 Ensure bank statements cover at least 12 months (for income) or 6 months (for savings).
 Get certified translations of any non-English documents.
+You will also need to attend a biometrics appointment.
 For complex situations, consult an immigration solicitor.

 For the official rules, see the GOV.UK Appendix FM guidance and the GOV.UK proof of income page.